fahadazizz/Home-Renovation-System-Java-with-GUI/README.md

 # Our project has some major functionality:

 Client =>
-1: Client Login with verification.
+1: Client Login with verification./n
 2: Client SignUp with account verification and validation.
 3: Client Home Panel.
 4: Service Selection with prices.